Makikilani Plaza

 No analysis available

-I searched for any stated monthly parking fee or parking rental cost and found nothing.
-The remarks mention parking availability but do not provide a fee.
+I searched for any stated monthly parking cost, rental fee, or additional parking charge, but found none.
+The remarks mention parking availability and assignment, but not any separate fee.

 Guest parking is clearly available at the building.
 Several listings explicitly say 'guest parking' or 'ample guest parking,' and this aligns with the current MLS pattern, so there is strong support that the building offers visitor parking.